otacoo/4chan-Batch-Downloader/README.md

 # 4chan-Multi-Image-Downloader ![icon48](https://github.com/user-attachments/assets/b53cb537-c3d6-48a9-bdef-d71433f34228)

-Batch download images and videos from 4chan with ease.
+Browser addon to batch download images and videos from 4chan with ease.
 Select images by ALT+CLICK (or your chosen modifier), then download them all at once with a single click.

 Need a userscript instead?